 As for eating healthier, avoid diets in general.
 Diets set you up for failure with extreme changes and upset to your routine.
 Instead, focus on living a healthier lifestyle.
 Eat more fruits, vegetables, whole grains, and avoid processed foods when possible.
 Make a few small changes at first, so that it won’t be such a shock to your system.
 Tell yourself you’ll eat 1 cup of vegetables per day.
 Try to gradually increase that until you reach the 2 1/2 cups that are recommended.
 There will be some days when you won’t be able to stick to this goal 100%, but don’t beat yourself up over broccoli and carrots.
 It’s alright to have a cheat day once in a while, as long as you get back on track the next day and don’t let one day derail all your hard work.

-Are you trying to quit smoking in 2016?
+Are you trying to quit smoking?
 If so, that is wonderful news.
 There’s no better time than now to quit smoking, as there are many products and programs available to help.
 But understand that this is a big commitment that you will be making, and you don’t have to do it alone.
 Find resources in your community to help you achieve your goal.